US delegation praises Taiwan's democracy after pro-independence presidential candidate wins election

 Despite having cut official diplomatic relations with Taiwan in 1979, the U.S. remains the island’s chief diplomatic ally and source of military hardware and intelligence.

-Taiwan’s presidential and parliamentary elections have always been a source of contention between the two sides of the Taiwan Strait that divided amid civil war in 1949, amplifying the difference between Taiwan’s free-wheeling democratic process and China’s strict Communist Party authoritarian rule.
+Taiwan’s presidential and parliamentary elections have always been a source of contention between the two sides, which separated during a civil war in 1949, amplifying the difference between Taiwan’s free-wheeling democratic process and China’s Communist Party authoritarian rule.

 That divide is a major flashpoint in U.S.-China relations that potentially risks leading to an actual war in the future, accentuated by China’s claim to virtually the entire South China Sea and competition for markets and diplomatic influence in the Asia-Pacific region.